wikiknights/cs-materials/src/intro-to-c/best-practice/best-practice.md

 This change is great if this program is expected to have more features in the future, perhaps as a mobile phone app or website.
 However, if this program is merely intended for a simple look at the weather, it may be worth considering leaving the original code as-is.
 It is important to weigh the "cognitive load" it takes to understand a program versus the potential investment it would take to make changes around it.

+## You Aren't Gonna Need It (YAGNI)

+This idea states to wait to add something into a program only when it is actually necessary.
+While it may sound exciting to add lots of new, flashy features to a program, it is important to take pause and think about if it is really needed.
+Any additions to a program automatically make it more difficult to understand.

 ## Choose Consistency